Salicornia europaea: Cultivation

+In the Northern Hemisphere, the harvesting of samphire shoots takes place from June to August.
+After that time shoots will become woody.
+Samphire should be treated as a slow-growing cut-and-come-again crop, with a month elapsing between each cut.

 Uses

 The ashes of glasswort and saltwort plants (barilla) and of kelp were long used as a source of soda ash (mainly sodium carbonate) for glassmaking and soapmaking.
 The introduction of the Leblanc process for the industrial production of soda ash in the first half of the 19th century superseded the use of plant sources.

-Culinary use
+Culinary

-Salicornia europaea is edible, either cooked or raw.
-In the UK, it is one of several plants known as samphire (see also rock samphire); the term samphire is believed to be a corruption of the French name, herbe de Saint-Pierre, which means "St. Peter's herb".
+S. europaea is edible, either raw or cooked.
+In the UK, it is one of several plants known as samphire; the term is believed to be a corruption of the French name, herbe de Saint-Pierre, which means "St. Peter's herb".

 Samphire is usually cooked, then coated in butter or olive oil.
 Due to its high salt content, it must be cooked without any salt added, in plenty of water.
 After cooking, it resembles seaweed in colour, and the flavour and texture are like young spinach stems, asparagus, or artichoke.
 Samphire is often used as a suitably maritime accompaniment to fish or seafood.